microsoft/yardl/docs/matlab/language.md

 ```

-To create an array with more than two dimensions, use Matlab pages:
+To create an array with more than two dimensions, use MATLAB pages:

 ```yaml
 ndarray: double[2, 3, 4]